 Is Wordle still a thing?
-Even if the hype surrounding the word game has flattened since last year, it’s still a nice game for short breaks during the day.
-So today, we would like to present you with some adaptations that might be a little more exciting for frequent travellers like us, such as a wordle with country forms and IATA codes – of course, they can both be played for free.
+Even if the hype surrounding the word game has flattened, it’s still a nice game for short breaks during the day.
+So today, we would like to present you with some adaptations that might be a little more exciting for frequent travellers like us, such as a wordle with country forms and IATA codes – of course, they can all be played for free.

 Table of contents